PipedreamHQ/docs/docs/api/auth/README.md

 # Authentication

+[[toc]]

+## Pipedream API Key

-When you sign up for Pipedream, an API key is generated for your account.
+When you sign up for Pipedream, an API key is automatically generated for your account.
 You can use this key to authorize requests to the API.

-You can find this API key in your [Account Settings](https://pipedream.com/settings/account) (**Settings** -> **Account**).
+You'll find this API key in your [Account Settings](https://pipedream.com/settings/account) (**Settings** -> **Account**).

-[[toc]]

 ## Authorizing API requests